 - 1. Check the most recent "Drug List" we provided electronically. - 2.
-Visit the plan's website (atriohp.com).
-The "Drug List" on the website is always the most current. - 3.
+Visit the plan's website(atriohp.com).
+You can find the most current "Drug List" in your member portal. - 3.
 Call Member Services to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list. - 4.
 Use the plan's "Real-Time Benefit Tool" (atriohp.com or by calling Member Services).
 With this tool you can search for drugs on the "Drug List" to see an estimate of what you will pay and if there are alternative drugs on the "Drug List" that could treat the same condition.